Who Will Pay for Legacy Utility Costs?

 Overview:

-Lucas Davis and Catherine Hausman will discuss their new research that examines historical evidence from growing and shrinking natural gas utilities and reflects on the implications for electrification–the transition from natural gas to electricity in homes and businesses.
+Lucas Davis and Catherine Hausman discuss their new research that examines historical evidence from growing and shrinking natural gas utilities and reflects on the implications for electrification–the transition from natural gas to electricity in homes and businesses.

 Research Abstract: